As mobile phones continue to get bigger, thinner and practically 99% glass, the risk of damage has increased.

-This option typically protects things like smartphones, tablets and laptops – as well as other valuables like jewellery and clothes – and is not necessarily too expensive.
-For example, adding personal possessions cover for about £50,000 worth of contents cover can cost an extra £15 – £20 per year.
+This option typically protects things like smartphones, tablets and laptops – as well as other valuables like jewellery, shoe and clothes – and is not necessarily too expensive.
+On average, adding personal possessions cover for about £50,000 worth of contents cover can cost an extra £15 – £20 per year.

 Don’t forget your excess contribution

 It’s worth pointing out here that any claim you make on your home insurance policy will trigger your requirement to pay an excess.
-The amount of your excess will have been confirmed at the outset of your policy taking effect – you might have increased your excess in order to reduce your monthly premiums.
+The amount of excess you are required to pay will have been confirmed at the outset of your policy taking effect – you might have increased your excess in order to reduce your monthly premiums.

 Making a claim on your home insurance is also likely to lead to increased premiums when it comes to renewal, so be careful that you have taken this and the excess into account before making a claim for a broken iPhone screen on your contents policy.